-What’s a unique thing specific to contemporary Budapest?
+What’s something unique about contemporary Budapest?
 The answer, without a doubt, is ruin bars.
 These impossibly cool drinking joints inside dilapidated pre-war buildings have taken Budapest by storm.
-Know before you go that ruin bars have become so popular (and increasingly pricey) that it's mainly tourists and foreign students who visit them.
+Know before you go that ruin bars have become so popular (and increasingly pricey) that mainly tourists and foreign students visit them these days.
 If you're looking for more Budapesters, try these local bars too.

-Anker't bar is located on a charming Budapest backstreet just a stone’s throw away from both the grand Andrassy Avenue and the gritty Jewish Quarter.
-As soon as you enter, you will recognize a ruin bar before you: the scaffolded, crumbling facade of the almost 200-year-old building (it was built in 1833) hides thick, skeletal brick and limestone walls. .
+Anker't ruin bar is located on a charming Budapest backstreet just a stone’s throw away from both the grand Andrassy Avenue and the gritty Jewish Quarter.
+As soon as you enter, you will recognize a ruin bar before you: the scaffolded, crumbling facade of the almost 200-year-old building - it was built in 1833 - hides thick, skeletal brick and limestone walls. .

 Mazel Tov is for people who like the ruin bar concept in theory, but prefer things more upscale.
 This Middle Eastern restaurant in Budapest's buzzing Jewish Quarter does have a disintegrating facade like other ruin bars, but the inside is a different story.
 Cheap drinks have been upgraded to fancy cocktails, ham & cheese sandwiches to a range of trendy Middle Eastern mezze plates, self-service to hostesses, and cheap furniture to a thoughtfully designed industrial-chic interior with sleek wood paneling. .

-Although Szatyor Bar looks like a regular ruin bar complete with communist-era light fixtures and vehicles hanging from the walls, it's actually different from the ruin bars that swarm District 7.
-Instead of scruffy students sipping dirt-cheap beers, it draws an over-30s crowd where shirts and skirts outnumber hoodies and backpacks.
-Duck confit and sous vide venison leg are rarely part of the ruin bar culinary repertoire, but you will find them at Szatyor Bár, alongside pricey craft beers..
+Szatyor Bar looks like a typical ruin bar: it's filled with eclectic furniture and there are even old vehicles hanging from the walls.
+But it's actually different from the ruin bars that swarm Budapest's party district on the other side of the Danube.
+This being Buda, instead of scruffy students sipping low-priced beers, Szatyor draws an over-25 crowd where shirts and skirts outnumber hoodies and backpacks.
+Duck confit and sous vide venison leg are rarely part of the ruin bar culinary repertoire, but here you will find them alongside pricey craft beers..